geeekai/atom/README.md

 ## ATOM's Architecture

-ATOM’s architecture is designed to dynamically construct Temporal Knowledge Graphs from unstructured, time-stamped text by first decomposing documents into atomic facts—small, self-contained segments that reduce the “forgetting effect” in LLMs, and then extracting subject, relation–object triplets along with both inherent and observation timestamps.
-These extracted triplets form atomic KGs that are merged in parallel using vector-based matching and threshold criteria to resolve entity and relationship conflicts, while a dual-time modeling approach maintains historical records and manages temporal inconsistencies.
+ATOM’s architecture is designed to dynamically construct Temporal Knowledge Graphs from unstructured, time-stamped text by first decomposing documents into atomic facts—small, self-contained segments that reduce the “forgetting effect” in LLMs, and then extracting subject, relation–object 5-tuples along with both inherent and observation timestamps.
+These extracted 5-tuples form atomic KGs that are merged in parallel using vector-based matching and threshold criteria to resolve entity and relationship conflicts, while a dual-time modeling approach maintains historical records and manages temporal inconsistencies.
 This modular and parallel design ensures high scalability, robustness, and continuous updates in dynamic, real-world data environments.

 <p align="center">
   <img src="./docs/ATOM-archi.png" width="800px" alt="ATOM Workflow Diagram">